Collins, Arkansas

 Collins is an unincorporated community and census-designated place (CDP) in Drew County, Arkansas, United States.
 It is located along Arkansas Highway 35, 7 mi west of Dermott and 15 mi southeast of Monticello.
 It was first listed as a CDP in the 2020 census with a population of 149.

+History

+The community was initially called Cut-Off after nearby Cut-Off Creek.
+It had a post office by 1850 and served as a stagecoach stop.
+The Mississippi, Ouachita and Red River Railroad was constructed to Collins before halting due to the Panic of 1857.
+It was an important rail stop for shipping cotton, timber and hogs from the region to market.
+The community began to decline in the early 1900s.